 We provide access to learning and development for all, ensuring that all employees are given fair and equal opportunities to progress.

 We recruit, employ, promote and reward officers and staff solely on the basis of the qualifications, experience, abilities and competencies required for the role.
 We seek to attract, retain and motivate people from many backgrounds and perspectives.
 We will at all times follow a non-discrimination policy and seek broad gender balance wherever possible.
-We recognize the importance of gender equality in the workplace, and will ensure that our people enjoy equal rights, responsibilities and opportunities.
+We recognize the importance of gender equality in the workplace and will ensure that our people enjoy equal rights, responsibilities and opportunities.

-In March 2020, due to COVID-19 pandemic AIX took a number of measures to minimize the risks to the health of employees while at the same time ensuring smooth operations.
+In March 2020, due to the COVID-19 pandemic, AIX took a number of measures to minimize the risks to the health of employees while at the same time ensuring smooth operations.
 Following the latest set of measures taken by Kazakh authorities in relation to the outbreak, AIX introduced a new hybrid model of work, giving employees the option to choose a combination of remote and office-based work.
 The approach offers employees greater flexibility depending on their individual needs and circumstances, the feasibility of specific job requirements, and health recommendations.
-This working model underpins our commitment to building a more inclusive, flexible, and people-centered corporate culture.
+This working model underpins our commitment to building a more inclusive, flexible, and people-centred corporate culture.